Reinforcement Learning via Conservative Agent for Environments with Random Delays: Conclusion

 \section{Conclusion}

-In this study, we investigated environments with random delays and proposed a \textit{conservative agent} for robust decision-making under such conditions.
-This agent provides a straightforward plug-in framework that transforms a random-delay environment into its constant-delay equivalent, thereby enabling any state-of-the-art constant-delay method to be directly extended to random-delay environments, without requiring algorithmic modification or sacrificing performance.
-Ultimately, integrating the conservative agent with the complete information method yields a delay-free equivalent for any random-delay environment.
+In this study, we investigated the challenge of reinforcement learning in environments with bounded random delays and proposed the conservative agent for robust decision-making under such conditions.
+We demonstrated that this agent can reformulate a random-delay MDP into its constant-delay surrogate, thereby providing a plug-and-play framework that allows any constant-delay methods to be directly extended to random-delay MDPs without algorithmic modification.
+Apart from a maximum delay, the conservative agent does not require any prior knowledge of the underlying delay distribution and maintains performance invariant to distributional changes as long as this maximum delay remains unchanged.
+This agent eliminates the need to estimate either individual delays or the delay distribution itself, thereby effectively addressing the difficulties induced by the inherent unpredictability of random delays.

-Empirical results demonstrate that the conservative agent-based algorithms consistently outperform existing baseline algorithms in terms of both asymptotic performance and sample efficiency under random delays.
-We believe this agent allows researchers to avoid treating constant-delay and random-delay environments as separate problems, thereby facilitating more focused and in-depth research in the field of delayed RL.
+We presented a theoretical analysis of the conservative agent and derived a formal bound on the performance difference between the normal and conservative agents under bounded random delays.
+These results provide a guidance on when the conservative agent is well justified.
+We then investigated a limitation of our approach and introduced an effective mitigation strategy.
+The empirical results show that the proposed conservative RL algorithm achieved the strongest performance, consistently outperforming the state-of-the-art random-delay algorithms in terms of both asymptotic performance and sample efficiency.
+We believe our conservative agent can help researchers avoid treating constant-delay and random-delay environments as separate problems, thereby facilitating more focused and in-depth research in the field of delayed reinforcement learning.